Reddin 3D or Tri-dimensional Grid

 - Business Management & Operations

 - Economics, Finance, & Analytics

 What is the Reddin 3D or Tri-Dimensional Grid?

-Effectiveness concerns the effect when a leader employe a style in a particular situation or context.
-As such, this model takes into consideration the “situational demands” for the leader to be most effective.
-A such, the grid contains 3 dimensions: “task-orientation”, “relationship orientation” and “effectiveness”.
+Effectiveness concerns the effect when a leader employs a style in a particular situation or context.
+As such, this model takes into consideration the situational demands for the leader to be most effective.

 - Related - This is characterized by High - Relationship Orientation, Low - Task Orientation.
 The leader sees the organization as a social system.
 Personal interaction and the environment is more important than focusing on tasks or trying to make subordinates more productive through corrective actions.

 - Integrated - This is characterized by High - Relationship Orientation; High -Task Orientation.
 This is generally an effective, involved manager.
 There is high social interaction with subordinates as well as concerted efforts to improve productivity through teamwork and strong communications.

 - Separated - This is characterized by Low - Relationship Orientation; Low -Task Orientation.
 The leader provides policies and procedures and does little to monitor subordinate activity.